 Integrated Marketing Communications (IMC) Department for creation of the warning, which will be forwarded back to him for approval.
 IMC then initiates the KatSafe Communications System, utilizing either the mobile application or the browser-based application to send an email alert to students, staff, and faculty.
 The information will also be posted to the KatSafe website.
-KatSafe and emergency notifications can be distributed via text messages, emails, phone calls and/or over the emergency alert system (speakers throughout campus).
-IMC may be consulted prior to the issuing of the warning.
-A matrix checklist is used to confirm documentation of the decision-making process.
+Timely warnings and emergency notifications can be distributed via text messages, emails, phone calls and/or over the emergency alert throughout campus). matrix checklist used confirm system (speakers Α is documentation of the decision-making process.